TristGit/Coalition-Reforger-Framework/scripts/Game/Systems/Map/CRF_MapStagingComponent_README.md

 ToDo:
 - More features
-- Integration OR Absorption into Other GM's
+- Integration OR Absorption into Other GM's/Manager
 - Persistance Logic (Dynamic zone changing or looping options/logic instead of linear staging, IE: For Frontline/CCO-likes but with zone restrictions that arent contested zone.)

 ## Quick Setup

 1. **Add the Component**: Add `CRF_MapStagingComponent` to CRF_Lobby
 2. **Place Boundaries**: Create GameBoundary entities in your world and name them clearly, or else they wont be identified correctly on init
-3. **Add the Component**: Set up the polylines for your zones, be sure to set BOTH the GameBoundry/CRF_Polyzone & CRF_PolyzoneTrigger (child object in heirarchy) 's Reversed toggles to off.
+3. **Add GameBoundrys/Edit the Component**: Set up the polylines for your zones, be sure to set BOTH the GameBoundry/CRF_Polyzone & CRF_PolyzoneTrigger (child object in heirarchy) 's Reversed toggles to off.
 Does NOT work with REVERSED.
 3. **Configure Stages**: Set up your Main Config & Boundary Stage settings in the component inspector.
 Be sure to set FACTIONKEYS within the CRF_PolyzoneTrigger depending on that boundary's use case.
 4. **Test**: Enable debug logging and test your sequence

 ## Stage Types
+_Types of zone execution._
 - **ACTIVATION**: Boundary's out of bounds effects NOT PRESENT on polyline area on INIT, then moved away via Stage Timer OR script call
 - **DEACTIVATION**: Boundary's out of bounds effects PRESENT on polyline area on INIT, then moved away via Stage Timer OR script call.
 - **DELETION**: Boundary gets permanently deleted when stage executes